masloorzech/Network-programming/README.md

 ---

-### 🟣 Lab 3 – UDP Multicast
+### 🟣 Lab 3 – UDP Multicast/Broadcast
-Demonstrates how to send and receive multicast messages over UDP:
+Demonstrates how to send and receive multicast/Broadcast messages over UDP:
 - Multicast sender that broadcasts messages to a group
 - Multicast receiver that listens to a specific group and port